techidaily/site-games-able/source/_posts/bring-your-games-closer-with-playnite-fullscreen-tv.md

 ![Playnite Switch to Fullscreen Mode](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/playnite-switch-to-fullscreen-mode.jpg)

  Alternative themes change the app's aesthetics and offer better integration for some of Playnite's many add-ons.
-For example, they might display data more prominently from the[HowLongToBeat](https://howlongtobeat.com/) and[PCGamingWiki](https://www.pcgamingwiki.com/wiki/Home) sites next to a game's description.
+For example, they might display data more prominently from the [HowLongToBeat](https://howlongtobeat.com/) and [PCGamingWiki](https://www.pcgamingwiki.com/wiki/Home) sites next to a game's description.

 To install third-party themes to Playnite: